 - The contact has replied to an email sent from an IMAP-synced user mailbox

-Each time a contact is sent an email and does not take one of the engagement actions their score is decreased by one point.
-If 16 consecutive emails are sent and the recipient does none of the engagement interactions above, then the score becomes zero, they are deemed unengaged and no further emails can be sent to them.
+Each time a contact is sent an email and does not take one of the engagement actions, their score is decreased by one point.
+If 16 consecutive emails are sent and the recipient does not interact in any of the above ways, then the score becomes 0, they are deemed unengaged, and no further emails can be sent to them.

 There are many ways a score can be reset to the maximum score of 16.
-If they open or click on any email, regardless of the current value of their engagement score, the contact’s score is immediately increased to 16.
-Additionally, If the contact fills out a form, their score will be increased to 16.
-Or if they send an email to an IMAP-synced inbox or reply to an email from an IMAP-synced inbox, their score will be increased to 16.
+If the contact opens or clicks on any email, regardless of the current value of their engagement score, the contact’s score is immediately increased to 16.
+Additionally, if the contact fills out a form, their score will be increased to 16.
+Or, if they send an email to an IMAP-synced inbox or reply to an email from an IMAP-synced inbox, their score will be increased to 16.

 Interacting with emails and forms is not the only way a contact’s engagement score can be increased.
-Due to the nature of our marketing automation platform, we are able to provide more ways to measure a recipient's engagement than a standard email service provider could offer to provide insight on a contact's engagement.
 If a contact with tracking established has a score of 0 (unengaged) and visits a tracked site, their score will be increased to 6 points.
 If a contact with tracking established has a score of 0 (unengaged) and clicks a Media Center link, their score will be increased to 6 points.

-Now let’s look at this in practice.
-We will start with a contact that has been added to your Contact Manager by filling out a form.
-They will start with an engagement score of 16.
-Here is an exemplary scenario and how their score will change:
+As an example, start with a contact that has been added to your Contact Manager by filling out a form.
+This contact will start with an engagement score of 16.
+The following scenario will show how their score will change: